WindClan/RBXPrivateServer/certs/ReadMe.txt

 To replace the certs in Roblox, use a hex editor and search for "BGIAA" and replace that entire Base64 encoded string with the PublicKey blob
+The tool to generate the Roblox script signing certs is in the guide listed in the README